Welcome to today's edition of the Rush 24-7 podcast.

 People are going to like it.

-Because these objectives are going to be sought for substantive reasons, not for public relations reasons, not for buzz.
+They are going to like the purposeful, intentional pursuit of these objectives because these objectives are going to be sought for substantive reasons, not for public relations reasons, not for buzz.

 Trump is going to want to get things done to get things done.

-It's a big big difference.
+It's a big, big difference.

 Trump is going to plow through this bureaucracy like an establishment member would not.